-Frameworks can be applied to many situations to support your trainee to respond to questions with confidence.
-Using a framework makes a trainee less likely to omit key issues when answering questions.
+Frameworks can be applied to many situations to build your confidence to respond to questions.
+Use of a framework when answering a question makes you less likely to omit key issues.

-Trainees should have well thought-out frameworks/templates for the following topics:
+Develop well thought-out frameworks/templates for the following topics:

-- fitness to work;
+- fitness to work:

 - return to work;

-- hazard identification and risk mitigation;
+- hazard identification and risk mitigation (incorporating the hierarchy of controls);

 - risk assessment of a workplace with persuasive communication to the person(s) with the responsibility to make necessary change;

 - health surveillance.

-We suggest that your trainee develops these templates early in Stage B and discusses them with you.
-If your trainee develops a framework for himself or herself, they will construct it in a familiar way with language they understand.
-You may then help your trainee to identify gaps, to later extend their framework to different situations, and to cross-reference the framework when it is applied across a complex problem (e.g. assessing workplace hazard, developing health surveillance or communicating effectively to employer/employee).
+Develop these templates early in Stage B and discuss them with your supervisor and other registrars in your study group.
+By devising a framework for yourself you will construct it in a familiar way with language you understand.
+Your supervisor may then help you to identify gaps, to later extend your framework to different situations, and to cross-reference the framework when it is applied across a complex problem (e.g. assessing workplace hazard, developing health surveillance or communicating effectively to employer/employee).

-In developing frameworks, it may help your trainee to think of their worst days at work - complex, difficult patients in high-risk roles with awful work culture and lots of co-morbidities, then later use their frameworks to discuss critical analysis, risk assessments and management plans.
+In developing frameworks, it may help you to think of your worst days at work - complex, difficult patients in high-risk roles with awful work culture and lots of co-morbidities, then later use your framework to discuss critical analysis, risk assessments and management plans.

-If your trainee demonstrates to you a competence to apply frameworks and think systematically in DOFS and case-based discussion (CbD) encounters, this helps show their readiness to take the exams.
+Demonstrating to your supervisor your competent application of frameworks and systematic thought in direct observation of field skills (DOFS) encounters and case-based discussion (CbD) will help show your readiness to take the exams.

-Of course, although your trainee may demonstrate that he or she can apply frameworks to DOFS and CbD encounters, such formative requirements alone are insufficient to demonstrate exam preparedness.
+Of course, although you may demonstrate that you can apply frameworks to DOFS and CbD encounters, such formative requirements alone are insufficient to demonstrate exam preparedness.